MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/quick-start.md

-you can also bring in even more data to build a richer customer profile Show how a user can bring in transactional from a data source that does not have a data integration template to bring it into CDM (e.g. custom database for survey responses)
+you can also bring in even more data to build a richer customer profile

-Show how user can bring in data from website clickstream data
+[For advanced: Show how a user can bring in transactional from a data source that does not have a data integration template to bring it into CDM (e.g. custom database for survey responses).
+Also show how user can bring in data from website clickstream data]

 ## Search and browse customer
 Once you've connected to a data source, AI for Customer Insights creates some customer profiles based on your industry type.